 Work began on both Dwight School and Brighton College in Dubai in June 2017, with the two premium schools being built adjacent to each other, and sharing some of the facilities.
-Design and build construction firm Airolink is leading the work.
+Design and build construction firm Airolink led the work.

-The combined development has been given a value of more than $75m (AED275m) according to the latest media reports, with the campuses built across a 10-acre site, with two Ground plus 3 floor buildings spread across 89,000 square metres of space.
+The combined development was given a value of more than $75m (AED275m) according to media reports, with the campuses built across a 10-acre site, with two Ground plus 3 floor buildings spread across 89,000 square metres of space.

 Why the excitement?

-Announced as part of a "super campus" (when did Dubai ever announce anything understated) Brighton College Dubai will form one half of a 4000 strong student community.
-Making up the numbers with it will be the equally prestigious Dwight School, New York.
-The campus will also include a Centre of Excellence for Arabic Language, Culture and the Arts.
+Announced as part of a "super campus" (when did Dubai ever announce anything understated) Brighton College Dubai forms one half of a 4000 strong student community - when it and the school it shares a space with reach capacity.
+That school is the equally prestigious Dwight School, New York.
+The campus will also include, when finished, a Centre of Excellence for Arabic Language, Culture and the Arts.

 Who will be leading the school?

-A Mr Marco Longmore is due to take up his role in Dubai in January 2018.
+Marco Longmore took up his role in Dubai in January 2018.

 Longmore is a 47-year-old father-of-two and studied history at Edinburgh University before beginning his teaching career in 1991 at George Heriot’s School.
 He became head of history at George Watson’s College in the Scottish capital in 1998.